Complaint by ICICI insider forced board to probe Chanda Kochhar

 Uday Chitale, Senior Partner of MP Chitale & Company, is the chairperson of the ICICI Bank Audit Committee.
 The bank is yet to constitute the enquiry panel.

-ALSO READ | Chanda Kochhar was on panel that cleared Videocon loan: ICICI Bank chairman MK Sharma
+Also read | Chanda Kochhar was on panel that cleared Videocon loan: ICICI Bank chairman MK Sharma

 On Friday, the bank said it has not asked Kochhar to go on leave till it conducts the enquiry.
 It said Kochhar was on her annual leave, which was planned in advance, and that it has not appointed a search committee to find Kochhar’s successor.